Bolt64/blog-source/content/pages/Talks.md

 software.
 For future talks, I'll upload my notes in case there are no slides to upload.

+### The Laplacian on Riemannian Manifolds
+This presentation was given at the undergraduate thesis presentation at the Indian Institute of Science.
+Here are the [slides](pdfs/slides/laplacian.pdf).

 ### Languages defined by a first order logic over an alphabet
 This presentation was a part of the student seminar in the Automata Theory and Computability course.
 Here are the [slides](pdfs/slides/fol.pdf).